 The credit report gives a good indication of your current debt eligibility and the chances of getting another loan application approved.
 Sadly, most consumers access this info when it is too late after receiving rejected applications for home loans or vehicle finance.

-Be careful not to abuse the credit check feature.
+Be careful not to abuse the ITC Check feature.
 The number of frequent credit checks is an indication of new credit enquiries and applications.
 Applying too often for a loan may be interpreted as a financial struggle.
 Limiting how often you apply for new credit shows good financial management, and it improves your credit record and, subsequently, credit score.

 How do I improve my credit record and become debt eligible?